CYB3R-JUNKI3/Remnant-From-the-Ashes-VR/README.md

 :bulb: No this profile/mod is 1st person only, <a href="https://discord.com/channels/747967102895390741/1074803030052053074/1317717507624144896">try this profile/mod by DJ at Flat2VR</a>

 ---
+:question: _Item pickups/dialogue "Prompts" look weird and some button prompts do not show_

+:bulb: This is a know issue, it will be fixed when a solution is found

+---
 :question: _My (Weapon_name) melee weapon is not attached_

 :bulb: There are still some melee weapons not attached, send me your save over at Discord and I will see if I can attach it